ordinals/ord/docs/src/overview.md

 Technical details are available in [the BIP](https://github.com/casey/ord/blob/master/bip.mediawiki).

-Ordinals don't require a separate token, another blockchain, or any changes to Bitcoin.
+Ordinals do not require a separate token, another blockchain, or any changes to Bitcoin.
 They work right now.

 Ordinal numbers have a few different representations:

 - *Integer notation*:
   [`2099994106992659`](https://ordinals.com/ordinal/2099994106992659) The
-  ordinal number, assigned according to the order the satoshi was mined.
+  ordinal number, assigned according to the order in which the satoshi was mined.

 - *Decimal notation*:
   [`3891094.16797`](https://ordinals.com/ordinal/3891094.16797) The first